ignaciogz/ipizza/README.md

 - Video in WebM format.
 MP4 format as an alternative.
 - Bootstrap's carousel adapted to display product cards and user reviews.
 - Custom checkbox and switch buttons.
+- When viewing the website on a desktop screen or higher, flexible units are used to determine the viewable height and assign it to certain sections.
+Flexible units are also used to assign the height to the fixed menu.
 - In the project, the clip-path property is used to cut product images, filter to stylize or modify backgrounds, the drop-shadow function to apply an identical shadow to a specific object with an irregular shape, such as app store images.
 - Pizza maker developed with HTML canvas element and JS.
 - Order quote web tool developed with HTML form, Bootstrap's carousel and JS.